How to Check Data Usage on Wi-Fi Router? 8 Steps

 While the goal is to monitor data usage on the Wi-Fi router, simply reviewing the data won’t enable you to modify data exchange across different connections.

-You may set up and enable the traffic meter if you think your data usage is excessive and want to limit it.
+If you think your data usage is excessive and want to limit it, you can set up and enable the traffic meter.

 6. Check on The Data Traffic Interface Meter